 In order to help municipalities implement Act 24, the ATC established the Conservation Assistance Mini-Grant Program.
-Mini-grants are intended to stimulate sound local land use planning, zoning regulations, and conservation-related municipal actions that align with Act 24. $40,000 in total funding is available for award in the 2016 Round.
-Grant requests should be at least $2,500 but not exceed $17,500.
+Mini-grants are intended to stimulate sound local land use planning, zoning regulations, and conservation-related municipal actions that align with Act 24. $20,000 in total funding is available for award in the 2017 Round.
+Grant requests should not exceed $17,500.
 Additional funding may be available for exemplary projects.
 Funding priority will be given to projects that implement up to six of the Seven Principles.
 Funding cannot be used for land acquisition projects or for trail connections to the Appalachian Trail.
 Download application documents: Mini-Grant Instructions/Application and Appendix A .

 Successful grant applications shall demonstrate how the project will protect the A.T. experience for future generations of residents and visitors.
 Priority projects will be those that bring local zoning regulations and plans into alignment with the Principles from the Guidebook, as well as build municipal capacity to address planning, zoning, and conservation issues related to protecting Trail values, as follows: